acadonis/Project-1-Space-Invaders/README.md

 * The firing of multiple instances of the turret laser.

-* A simple but striking design which pays homage to the original but has it's own personality.
+* A simple but striking design which pays homage to the original but has its own personality.

 * A game which meets the MVP and my original requirement for a fast paced, reaction dependant experience.